Further Information: Tomato Plants

 Where to grow? – Indoor varieties of tomato plants clearly need a greenhouse.
 Outdoor varities welcome a sheltered sunny spot in rich fertile soil.

 How to grow? – All tomato plants have 3 key requirements – sun, water and feeding.
-Water regularly and once flowers form feed weekly using our Dobies tomato feed.
+Water regularly and once flowers form feed weekly using tomato feed.
 Bush varieties can be left to their own devices but the taller cordon varieties will need some support.
 Cordon varieties also need any side shoots pinching out.
 Do this carefully when they are about 3cm long.
 Remove any dead or yellowing leaves from the tomato plant.

 Whenever possible increase ventilation by leaving the greenhouse door open.